DahliaBloomstone/find-a-pair/notes.md

 - the way we get access to the data we submitted in a form is through the params object THE PARAMS OBJECT!
 ex: params[:email] returns user email

+- Ruby = classes
+Rails - MVC framework